HologramEducation/hologram-dash-arduino-integration/README.md

 6. Select the entry for `Konekt` and then select `Install`

 ## Programming Instructions
-**Please see our tutorial here: https://content.konekt.io/tutorials/hardware/konekt-dash/getting-started/**
+**Please see documentation here: https://hologram.io/docs/hardware/hologram-dash/**

 Contained here are instructions for programming the Dash Beta and Dash Pro Beta via Arduino IDE and USB.
 Be sure to complete the installation instructions (above) first.